gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Improvements for plugin authors

-### Task dependencies are honored for `@Input` properties of type `Property`
+### Task dependencies are honored for `@Input` properties of type `Provider`

 Gradle can automatically calculate task dependencies based on the value of certain task input properties.
-For example, for a property of type `FileCollection` or `Provider<Set<RegularFile>>` and that is annotated with `@InputFiles`, Gradle will inspect the value of the property and automatically add task dependencies for any task output files or directories in the collection.
+For example, for a property that is annotated with `@InputFiles` and that has type `FileCollection` or `Provider<Set<RegularFile>>`, Gradle will inspect the value of the property and automatically add task dependencies for any task output files or directories in the collection.

-In this release, Gradle also performs this analysis on task properties of type `Property<T>` and that are annotated with `@Input`.
+In this release, Gradle also performs this analysis on task properties that are annotated with `@Input` and that have type `Provider<T>` (which also includes types such as `Property<T>`).
 This allow you to connect an output of a task to a non-file input parameter of another task.
 For example, you might have a task that runs the `git` command to determine the name of the current branch, and another task that uses the branch name to produce an application bundle.
 With this change you can connect the output of the first task as an input of the second task, and avoid running the `git` command at configuration time.

 See the [user manual](userguide/lazy_configuration.html#sec:working_with_task_dependencies_in_lazy_properties) for examples and more details.